getkyo/kyo/README.md

   Fibers.raceFiber(Seq(a, a.map(_ + 1)))
 ```

-The `sleep` and `timeout` methods combine the `Timers` effect to pause a computation or time it out after a duration.
+The `sleep` and `timeout` methods pause a computation or time it out after a duration.

 ```scala
 import kyo.concurrent.timers._